Node.js CommonJS/ESM Interop: Edges and Dual Packages

 }

-Some projects take a simpler approach: write CJS source and produce only CJS output.
-Use the wrapper approach for the ESM entry:
+Some projects take the opposite approach: write CJS source and produce only CJS output, then use an ESM wrapper as the ESM entry:

 // esm-wrapper.js